cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 both compromised.
 NaCl's `box` interface {{NaCl}} has the same issue.
 At the same time, this enables repudiability.

+Even though it is possible to construct an authenticated KEM that is resistant against key-compromise impersonation, a key-compromise impersonation stays generally possible on the level of HPKE, as shown by {{ABHKLR20}}.
+That is because the KEM ciphertext is not bound to the HPKE message.
+Thus, an adversary who knows a recipients private key, can decapsulate an observed KEM ciphertext, compute the key schedule, and encrypt an arbitrary message that the recipient will accept as coming from the original sender.
+Mitigating this issue would require fundamental changes, which are out-of-scope of this document.

 Applications that require resistance against key-compromise impersonation SHOULD take extra steps to prevent this attack.
-One possibility is to produce a digital signature over the Auth and AuthPSK `enc` output using a sender's private key, as a proof of possession.
+One possibility is to produce a digital signature over the entire HPKE message using a sender's private key, as a proof of possession.

 Given these properties, pre-shared keys strengthen both the authentication and the secrecy properties in certain adversary models.
 One particular example in which